deweyyyyy/ESP8266-Wifi-Test/README.md

 # ESP8266 WiFi Test

 This project demonstrates how to connect an ESP8266 to a WiFi network.
-The code is located in the `script.h` file.
+The code is located in the `script.ino` file.
 Thanks to the original creator of the code; I've optimized some parts to improve readability and functionality.

 ## Features
 - Connects the ESP8266 to a specified WiFi network.